msantos/verx/README.md

 See _GENERATING THE REMOTE PROTOCOL MODULE_ to rebuild the XDR protocol parser.

-## CREATING A TEST VM

-If you don't have a VM ready to test, you can download a test image by running:

-    bin/get_image.escript

-The script will download an OpenWRT image and set up the configuration in priv/example.xml.
-By default, it will set up the VM to run under KVM using user mode networking.

-You can manually modify the configuration afterwards or set these environment variables before running the script:

-    VERX_QEMU_BIN : path to the qemu binary (default: /usr/bin/kvm)
-    VERX_BRIDGE_INTERFACE : bridge interface (default: user networking)

 ## TESTING EVERYTHING WORKS

-To quickly test everything works, try running `bin/verx`, an escript that provides a simple command line interface to the verx library.
+To quickly test everything works, the libvirtd test driver can be used with `bin/verx`, an escript that provides a simple command line interface to the verx library.

 You'll have to set up the ERL\_LIBS environment variable first, e.g., if verx is checked out in ~/src: